dubzzz/fast-check/website/docs/tutorials/detect-race-conditions/index.md

 ---
-sidebar_position: 1
+sidebar_position: 2
-slug: /tutorials/detect-race-conditions/introduction/
+slug: /tutorials/detect-race-conditions/
 description: What's the plan for this tutorial?
 ---

-# Introduction
+# Detect race conditions

+Learn how to detect race conditions in your code through clear and instructive examples

 :::tip Already familiar with race conditions?
 This tutorial teaches techniques to detect race conditions in code testing, using specific algorithms and tools related to fast-check.
 It includes examples designed to initially pass the tests, and each section introduces new concepts.